rustic-rs/rustic/config/README.md

 ## Profiles

 Configuration files can be placed in the user's local config directory, e.g. `~/.config/rustic/`.
 You can use a different config files, e.g. `myconfig.toml` and use the `-P` option to specify the profile name, e.g. `rustic -P myconfig.toml`.
-Examples for different profiles can be found here in the [/config/](/config) directory.
+Examples for different configuration files can be found here in the [/config/](/config) directory.

 ## Sections and Attributes